tencent cloud

 Description:

-If the user has previously allowed the privacy authorization, the success callback will be returned immediately, and the wx.onNeedPrivacyAuthorization event will not be triggered.
+If the user has previously granted privacy authorization, the success callback will be returned immediately, and the wx.onNeedPrivacyAuthorization event will not be triggered.

-If the user has not provided authorization before and the developer has registered to listen for the wx.onNeedPrivacyAuthorization() event, the wx.onNeedPrivacyAuthorization event will be triggered immediately, and a custom privacy authorization pop-up window will appear in the onNeedPrivacyAuthorization callback.
+If the user has not authorized before and the developer has registered the wx.onNeedPrivacyAuthorization() event listener, the wx.onNeedPrivacyAuthorization event will be triggered immediately, and a custom privacy authorization pop-up window will appear in the onNeedPrivacyAuthorization callback.
 If the user agrees, the developer should call the resolve({ event: 'agree' }) callback, which will trigger the requirePrivacyAuthorize success callback.
 If the user disagrees, the developer should call the resolve({ event: 'disagree' }) callback, which will trigger the requirePrivacyAuthorize fail callback.

-If the user hasn't provided authorization before and the developer hasn't registered to listen for the wx.onNeedPrivacyAuthorization() event, the platform’s default privacy authorization pop-up window will immediately appear.
-If the user agrees, the requirePrivacyAuthorize success callback will be triggered.
-If the user disagrees, the requirePrivacyAuthorize fail callback will be triggered.
+If the user hasn't authorized before and the developer hasn't registered to listen for the wx.onNeedPrivacyAuthorization() event listener, a unified privacy authorization pop-up provided by the superapp will appear immediately.
+If the user agrees, the success callback of requirePrivacyAuthorize will be triggered; if the user denies, the fail callback will be triggered.

 No. wx.requirePrivacyAuthorize is just an auxiliary API, and you can choose to call it as needed.
-It is useful when the developer wants to proactively display a privacy authorization popup before calling any real privacy-related API.
+Developers can choose to use this API when they want to proactively display the privacy pop-up before calling a privacy API.

 Example: